StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ### Examples

-* Create the subject `stackstate` with a scope that allows the user to see all elements with the label `"StackState"`:
+* Create a subject `stackstate` with a scope to see all elements with the label `"StackState"`:
     ```text
     sts subject save stackstate 'label = "StackState"'

     ```
-* Create the subject `stackstateManager` that has access to elements of type `Business Applications` within the label `StackState`:
+* Create a subject `stackstateManager` with access to elements of type `Business Applications` within the label `StackState`:
     ```text
     sts subject save stackstateManager 'label = "StackState" AND type = "Business Application"'